Category: Quarter Horse

 Connect with Shaun Peterson:

-Honoring a Legacy: The Sam Thompson Memorial Foundation with Laura Joiner (EP 54)
+Honoring a Legacy: The Sam Thompson Memorial Foundation with Laura Joiner (Ep.
+54)

-Honoring a Legacy: The Sam Thompson Memorial Foundation with Laura Joiner (EP 54)
+Honoring a Legacy: The Sam Thompson Memorial Foundation with Laura Joiner (Ep.
+54)

 In this episode, Laura Joiner discusses the Sam Thompson Memorial Foundation, which she leads in honor of her friend, the late Sam Thompson, a jockey who tragically passed away after a racing accident.
 The foundation initially aimed to cover Sam’s medical expenses but has since expanded to support injured riders and others in the horse racing community.
 Laura shares the foundation’s growth, scholarship initiatives, challenges in running a nonprofit, and the impact of their work on individuals and families in need.
 She emphasizes the importance of community involvement and helping others.